Homocystinuria (HCU) is an inherited condition caused by a gene change. HCU can cause a build-up of certain amino acids in the blood.

 How heel prick screening can help

 Babies with HCU benefit from early diagnosis and treatment.
+Milder forms of HCU may not be detected by screening.

 If the heel prick suggests your baby may have HCU, they will be referred to a specialist.

 Your baby will then be put on a special diet and medicine.
-This is a protein-restricted diet with supplements of vitamins, amino acids and minerals.
-This diet is for life.
-It will reduce the risk of them developing the problems that HCU can cause.
+This is a protein-restricted diet.
+It includes supplements of vitamins, amino acids and minerals.